Revisiting Lifshitz-type solutions in $R^2$-corrected gravity: Acknowledgements

 \section{Acknowledgements}

-I am deeply grateful to Prof. Dr. Hakan Cebeci for his invaluable guidance and critical feedback, which significantly enhanced the clarity and analytical depth of this paper.
-This work is supported by Scientific Research Projects Commission of Eski\c{s}ehir Technical University under Grant no: 24GAP081.
+I am deeply grateful to Prof. Dr. Hakan Cebeci for his invaluable guidance and critical feedback, which significantly enhanced the clarity and analytical depth of this study.
+I would also like to thank the anonymous reviewers for their valuable comments and suggestions, which helped to improve the quality of the paper.
+This work was supported by the Scientific Research Projects Commission of Eski\c{s}ehir Technical University under Grant No: 24GAP081.